esravolkan/Rag-Agent-Chatbot/README.md

 - This demo version of the app allows interaction with LLMs using Python and Streamlit framework.
 - It supports multiple AI models, including Groq's Gemma, llama3 and OpenAI GPT-3 and GPT-4 (you can add even more), and combines RAG pipelines with agent-based search tools.
+- LangChain was used for orchestration, and embeddings were generated with a HuggingFace model.
 - It can process PDFs by splitting them into chunks, perform web searches with agent tools using Google search, Arxiv, and Wikipedia, and summarise YouTube videos or web content.

 💡Easily adaptable for integration with other APIs or models with minimal changes.